 Note: Start with the event log of the application that is managing the server.
-For more information about event logs, see "Event logs" on page 287
+For more information about event logs, see "Event logs" on page 227

 - Step 2.
-Check for short circuits, for example, if a loose screw is causing a short circuit on a circuit board. - Step 3.
+Check the power backplane LED to make sure it is lit (see "Power backplane connectors" on page 33).
+If not, press the switch to turn it on. - Step 3.
+Check for short circuits, for example, if a loose screw is causing a short circuit on a circuit board. - Step 4.
 Remove the adapters and disconnect the cables and power cords to all internal and external devices until the server is at the minimum configuration that is required for the server to start.
-See "Specifications" on page 2 to determine the minimum configuration for your server. - Step 4.
+See "Specifications" on page 2 to determine the minimum configuration for your server. - Step 5.
 Reconnect all ac power cords and turn on the server.
 If the server starts successfully, reseat the adapters and devices one at a time until the problem is isolated.

-If the server does not start from the minimum configuration, see "Power supply LEDs" on page 291 to replace the components in the minimum configuration one at a time until the problem is isolated.
+If the server does not start from the minimum configuration, see "Power supply LEDs" on page 231 to replace the components in the minimum configuration one at a time until the problem is isolated.